MustafaKrc/ITU-CRN-Picker/README.md

 ## Things You Should Know
 - You cannot send request to kepler more frequent than 1 seconds.
 Kepler system rejects the post request as a protection mechanism.
 That is why the maximum frequency to send request is set to 1.1 seconds in the source code.
 - This app installs latest web driver for Chrome web browser when it is necessary.
-You can check how it works from [here](https://github.com/SergeyPirogov/webdriver_manager).
+It is expected to take some time for download during first time start.

 ## Room for Improvement
 - Schedule creation can be more interactive.
 User can select offered courses from drop-down menus using [this](https://github.com/itu-helper/data-updater) api.